energywebfoundation/ocn-node/examples/README.md

 ### 1. Adding an entry to the OCN Registry

 Before we create a connection to an OCN Node, we must enter our party into the OCN Registry to become visible on the network.
-To do this, we must sign a transaction which states our party's country code, party ID and node info of the OCN Node we will connect to.
-The OCN Node info that we need is its Ethereum address and base url.
+To do this, we must sign a transaction which states our party's country code and party IDm as well as the public information of the OCN Node we will connect to.
+The OCN Node information that we need is its Ethereum address and base url.

 Provided in the Postman collection is a request `GET Node Info` under the OCN directory.
-Note that there is no authorization needed to make this request.
+Note that there is no authorization needed to make this request and the variable `{{NODE_URL}}` has been configured to `http://localhost:8080` within the "OCN Node" environment that you imported.
+To change environment variables, click the eye symbol button next to the dropdown menu where you selected the environment.
 The response should be the following:

 ```json
 {